Civil War Discovery Trail in Bowling Green, Ky

 *ADDITIONAL POINT OF INTEREST- JEFFERSON DAVIS HIGHWAY MARKER

 A quick side trip from this location takes one to Pioneer Cemetery where a Jefferson Davis Highway marker was erected by the United Daughters of the Confederacy in 2015.
-Turn left onto on E. Riverview Dr./31W and immediately turn right on College St. After crossing 5th Ave., park on the right side of the street and access the Pioneer Cemetery gate along College St. Follow the path and find the marker on the left.
+Turn right onto on E. Riverview Dr./31W and immediately turn left on College St. After crossing 5th Ave., park on the right side of the street and access the Pioneer Cemetery gate along College St. Follow the path and find the marker on the left.

 11. Historic Railpark & Train Museum